fernandoenzo/parallel-utils/README.md

 Note that **this decorator has its own namespace for uids**, which is completely independent of the namespace of the `lock_priority_code` and `unlock_code` functions.

-### StaticMonitor class
+### StaticMonitor

-The `StaticMonitor` class has exactly the same methods as the `Monitor` class.
-And it also has two implementations: one can be imported from `parallel_utils.process` and the other can be imported from `parallel_utils.thread`.
+For the convenience of programmers, a `Monitor` has already been instantiated and named `StaticMonitor`.
+Actually, there are two of them, as usual: one can be imported from `parallel_utils.process` and the other can be imported from `parallel_utils.thread`.

-This class saves you the need to instantiate a `Monitor`, store it in a variable, and then use it.
-Instead of that, you can just call its methods like this:
+This object saves you the need to instantiate a `Monitor`, store it in a variable, and then use it.
+Instead, you can just call its methods like this:

 ```python
 from parallel_utils.process import StaticMonitor